 If you are not happy with your provider’s internal review decision, you can apply for an external review from the Administrative Appeals Tribunal (AAT) within 28 days.

 How can I check if my debt has been cancelled?

 You can login to myHELPbalance with your Commonwealth Higher Education Student Support Number (CHESSN).
 A CHESSN is a unique identifying number.
 It is important that you only have one CHESSN.

 You can find your CHESSN on your Commonwealth Assistance Notice (CAN), which is sent to you by your provider.

-You can also view your HELP debt online using Australian Taxation Office (ATO) about deferring your compulsory repayment or organise another repayment option until your debt is cancelled.
+You can talk to the Australian Tax Office about deferring your compulsory repayment or organise another repayment option until your debt is cancelled.